Hire from the best at Hobart Airport

 The party starts once you get out of Hobart and into the wilderness that covers much of Tasmania.
 Highway B61 will take you right into the middle, to Lake Gordon and Lake Peddler which are surrounded by various national parks.
 Arguably the most scenic spot on the island is the Freycinet Peninsula, home to the stunning Wineglass Bay with its beautiful red and pink granite formations.

 Planning on travelling during the holidays?
 Make sure you book well in advance so you can get the vehicle you want.
 December to February is peak summer season in Hobart, and it includes the Christmas period and Australia Day.
 So move quickly if you want to celebrate these during your Hobart car rental holiday!
 And find the best rental deal with airportrentals.com in the process.
+If you’re looking to explore other parts of Tasmania, try campervan rental in Campervan Hire Tasmania.

 The capital of Tasmania, Hobart is a gem of an island to the south of the Australian mainland.
 Described in guide books as charming and fascinating, Hobart is a mixture of significant history as a penal colony and numerous tourist attractions.
 In terms of driving your Airport Rentals car around the city, there aren’t conventional public transport systems in place – so this Driving Guide will be an essential addition to your travel itinerary.